top of page

 4. Pat Dry:

 - Pat the tattoo dry with a clean paper towel or let it air dry.
-Avoid rubbing the area with

-a towel as this can irritate the skin.
+- Avoid rubbing the area with a towel as this can irritate the skin.

 1. Apply a Thin Layer of Ointment:

-- To prevent the tattoo from drying out, apply a thin layer of Bepanthen or tattoo
+- To prevent the tattoo from drying out, apply a very thin layer of tattoo ointment several times a day.

-3. Wear Loose Clothing:
+4. Wear Loose Clothing:

 - To avoid irritation, wear loose, clean clothing that won't rub against the tattoo.

-4. Avoid Direct Sunlight and Water Exposure:
+3. Avoid Direct Sunlight and Water Exposure:

 - Keep your tattoo out of direct sunlight.
-Do not submerge the tattoo in water; avoid

-7. Gardening and Animal Contact
+5. Gardening and Animal Contact:

 Long-Term Care